IntelPython/numba-dpex/docs/developer_guides/dpnp_integration.rst

     @njit
     def foo(a):
-      return np.sum(a)  # this call will be replaced with DPNP function
+      return np.sum(a)  # this call will be replaced with the dpnp.sum function

     a = np.arange(42)